HomeGuidesAPI ReferenceRelease notes

 --role projects/${GCP_PROJECT_ID}/roles/${GCP_PROJECT_ROLE}

-Notification Mechanism and Permission Setting:
+1. Configure Notification Mechanism and Permissions

 # Topic